vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_docker_api_check_error.md

 ### Docker API Did Not Start ###

-If the Docker API was not responsive when you ran `docker info`, download the VCH log bundle and examine the logs to determine why the installation failed.
+If the Docker API was not responsive when you ran `docker info`, download the VCH log bundle and examine the logs to determine why the deployment failed.
 Collecting the vSphere log bundle might also be useful for troubleshooting.

 - For information about how to download VCH logs by using the VCH Admin Portal, see [Access the VCH Admin Portal](access_vicadmin.md) in *vSphere Integrated Containers Engine Administration*.
 - For information about how to collect VCH logs manually, see [Access vSphere Integrated Containers Engine Log Bundles](log_bundles.md) in *vSphere Integrated Containers Engine Administration*.